PanosEconomou/notes/Defects/Twisting.md

 ### The Path Integral Measure

 The key word of this is mode expansions.
 Here is the high level description of this story.
 We find a countable basis of sections in $\Gamma(S)$ for some spinor bundle and create a set of *modes* called $M(S)$,then we will find the corresponding generating polynomial for spinors and then use the Berezin integral as our path integral.

+> **Note for pendantic Mathematicians:** But how do you even find a set of countable modes over the smooth functions on your space?
+Blah blah blah!
+Ok this is the biggest pet peeve of mathematicians when they see path integrals.
+They think that the set we are trying to put a measure on is the actual set of $C^\infty(M)$ functions.
+Then someone says that it is $L^2(M)$ which does have a countable basis, but then proceeds to using non $L^2(M)$ functions.
+Here is the deal, the true answer is: We don’t care to measure either of these sets!
+>
+> WAAAAT.
+Yes!
+What we do in fact measure is the following.
+Every lagrangian we write down HAS to have a kinetic term.
+In some sense this is a “quadratic term,” i.e. something that can be written as $\langle \phi, D\phi \rangle$ where $\phi$ is a field and $D$ is a linear map of fields.
+What we are interested in measuring is the domain of $D$.
+To give some examples, in the free Boson lagrangian $D = \Delta = \ast d\ast d$, this has a wonderful basis of eigenvalues that are bounded and whatnot.
+In this case of the spinor field $D = \centernot \partial$ which as as its domain pairs of analytic functions, which can be spanned using Laurent series.
+The true assumption that goes on in the path integral is that the domain of our kinetic energy operator is bounded.
+So with that out of the way, let’s actually calculate things.

 Here is a definition.

 **<u>Definition:</u>** Let $\Sigma$ be a Riemann surface, then the **free massless Majorana Fermion path integral without insertions** $Z(\Sigma)$ is given by
 $$